Statistical Methods Guidance

 “Measuring the agreement between subjective ratings”

-- A wikipedia introduction to inter-rater reliability analysis
+- Introduction to inter-rater reliability analysis (Wikipedia)

-- Computing Inter-Rater Reliability for Observational Data: An Overview and Tutorial
+- Computing Inter-Rater Reliability for Observational Data: An Overview and Tutorial (Hallgren)

-- Inter-Rater Reliability for binary, categorical, and ordinal ratings
+- Inter-Rater Reliability for binary, categorical, and ordinal ratings (Statistics by Jim)

-- Intraclass Correlation Coefficients for ordinal and continuous ratings
+- Intraclass Correlation Coefficients for ordinal and continuous ratings (Koo & Li)

-- Inter-rater reliability measures in r
+- Inter-rater reliability measures in r (Datanovia)

 1.16 Evaluation and Prototyping analysis